This with 7 3 dots tutorial walks you through every step from the dot grid to the final pattern.

+Looking for a neat and beginner-friendly 7-3 dots rangoli?
+This simple flower kolam is perfect for daily decoration and festive mornings.
 In this video, I guide you step by step to create a balanced kolam with dots using a 7 to 3 decreasing grid.
 If you enjoy structured chukkala muggulu, this tutorial will help you maintain symmetry and smooth curves.
-This is what makes the rangoli so popular among kolam lovers.

 We begin by placing the 7–3 dot structure clearly to form a strong base.
 Then the floral framework develops gradually into an elegant and compact flower rangoli pattern.
 The decreasing grid makes it ideal for learners who want clean and proportionate designs.
+How to construct a proper 7–3 decreasing grid How to create neat simple rangoli designs

-rangoli — Step by Step Guide
+With 7 3 Dots — Step by Step Guide

 What You Will Learn